 This course explores the significant questions concerning human nature.
 Special emphasis is placed on philosophical, psychological, and sociological theories of the uniqueness of human activity.
-Meets the general studies upper-division intensive writing requirement and the core requirement in Identity and Relationships.
+Meets the general studies requirement for an upper-division writing intensive course and the core requirement in Identity and Relationships.